vektra/templar/README.md

 The `X-Templar-CacheFor` header time is used to control how long a cached value will be used for.
 See Duration format below for how to specify the time.

-There are 3 caches available presently:
+There are 4 caches available presently:

 * Memory (the default)
 * Memcache
 * Redis
+* Groupcache

-The later 2 are used only if configure on the command line.
+The later 3 are used only if configure on the command line.

 In the future, the plan is to name the caches and allow requests to say which caching backend they'd like to use.
 Currently they all use the same one.